Churches are closed, but religion has a new home on the internet

 “If someone doesn’t show up for a few weeks, it will send an email: ‘We missed you,'” says Thompson.

-ChurchStreaming.tv isn’t the only religion-focused streaming service.
+StreamingChurch.tv isn’t the only religion-focused streaming service.
 Some religious leaders may prefer to do business with those who share their spiritual philosophies, and some are wary of broadcasting through mainstream platforms like YouTube or Facebook.

 “There are also some concerns people have, depending on their theology, of utilizing some of these platforms and relying on them,” says Matt Frazier, president of church streaming service TruthCasting.
 Some religious leaders are concerned about unrelated video recommendations that might pop up after their services air on nonreligious sites, he says.